Resources

 What were the main options considered for replacing CalTime?

-Three main options were considered:
+These are the main options that were considered:

-Implementing UKG PRO WFM, the replacement product offered by UKG for CalTime for the entire campus.
+Other options reviewed and not selected: Implementing UKG PRO WFM, the replacement product offered by UKG for CalTime for the entire campus.
+PeopleSoft Fluid Timesheets Continuing the search for alternative 3rd party...

 What are the goals of the new timekeeping system?